jpnielsen/wavetables/README.md

 Disclaimer: I'm not very skilled in python programming, A better/faster method could easily be made by someone with python skills.

+Me: """optimize the code by using numpy array and vectorization of the code."""
+CoPilot: hold my beer.

 Generates a wavetable of 2048 x 128 x 32 bit float.

 Here shown in VCV RAck 2.beta.1